rohanawan/ecom-app/README.md

   - Located in the `constants/` directory, these values include route paths, action types, and currency symbols.

 - **Context API**:
-  - **`CartContext`**: Provides cart state and actions to manage the shopping cart across the application.
   - **`AuthContext`**: Manages user authentication state and provides login and logout functionalities.

 ## Getting Started